zopefoundation/www.zope.org/docs/developer/binarywheels.rst

     publication on PyPI should only be built in standardized and predictable environments.

-To minimize problems we have automated binary wheel building using CI providers like AppVeyor and GitHub Actions.
+To minimize problems we have automated binary wheel building using GitHub Actions.
 Wheels are built and uploaded using a special PyPI account named ``zope.wheelbuilder``.
 These configurations and the PyPI account are currently maintained by Marius Gedminas, Michael Howitz and Jens Vagelpohl.
 You can contact them by posting your question or bug report in the